-Generally, plant foods do not contain vitamin B-12.
-But animal products, for example, fish, meat, eggs, and dairy products are rich in vitamin B-12.
-You can get vitamin B-12 from beef, pork, poultry, lamb, fish (especially haddock and tuna), eggs, dairy products, for example, milk, cheese, and yogurt, and some types of soya milk and breakfast cereals also contain vitamin B-12.
+Generally plant foods do not contain B12.
+But animal products, for example, fish, meat, eggs, and dairy products are rich in B12.
+You can get vitamin B12 from:

 It is always advisable to take a balanced diet to stay fit before taking any active treatment.
 The symptoms of deficiency can be easily avoided with a healthy diet.

 Vitamin B12 plays an important role in the creation of red blood cells and DNA, and also the proper functioning of the nervous system.

 It is naturally found in animal foods, including meats, fish, poultry, eggs, and dairy products.
 But, it can also be found in products prepared with B12, for example, some varieties of bread and plant-based milk.

 Mostly, B12 deficiency is common among the elderly.
 But, people who don’t get enough vitamin B12 from their diet or aren’t able to absorb enough from the food they eat, they may suffer from vitamin B12 deficiency.
 People at the threat of a B12 deficiency include: